 The council will be assessed for re-accreditation against the Charter+ framework for Member Learning and Development.

-The second stage of the electoral review will commence to re-draw ward boundaries across the Borough.
+The second stage of the electoral review will start to re-draw ward boundaries across the area.

 Audits and risks

 During quarter 3, a follow up audit was undertaken on car park management and one major recommendation was raised again on income reconciliation.

 The Delivery risk register was reviewed by DMT on 17 December 2019.
 The only key change was to reduce the risk on adequacy of control given progress found at most audit to follow up the limited opinions given in 2018/19.